-Only 15 years old, when she booked the coveted role on The Young and the Restless, Heather won her first Emmy® Award at 16 for “Outstanding Young Actress in a Drama Series” (1993), and her second Emmy® in 1999 in the same category.
-In 2011, she won the Emmy® Award for “Outstanding Supporting Actress in a Drama Series”, and in 2012 & 2013 she won the Emmy® Award for “Outstanding Lead Actress in a Drama Series”, winning three in a row for her role as “Katie Logan” on The Bold and the Beautiful.
-To date, Heather has received 15 Emmy® Award nominations; nine for her role as Victoria Newman (eight of them consecutively from 1993-2000 and again in 2004), two for her role as “Kelly Cramer Buchanan” (2005 and 2007), and four for her role as “Katie Logan” (2008, and three consecutive 2011-2013).
-Heather also won the 1997 “Outstanding Younger Lead Actress Award” on The 13th Annual Soap Opera Awards.
+At the age of 16, Heather won her first Emmy Award in 1993 for “Outstanding Younger Actress in a Drama Series” and her second Emmy in 1999 in the same category.
+In 2011, she won the Emmy Award for “Outstanding Supporting Actress in a Drama Series,” and in 2012 and 2013 she won the Emmy Award for “Outstanding Lead Actress in a Drama Series,” winning three in a row for her role as “Katie Logan” on THE BOLD AND THE BEAUTIFUL.
+To date, Heather has received 16 Emmy Award nominations; nine for her role as Victoria Newman (eight of them consecutively from 1993-2000 and again in 2004), two for her role as Kelly Cramer Buchanan (2005 and 2007), and five for her role as Katie Logan (2008, and four consecutive 2011-2014).
+Also, Heather won the 1997 “Outstanding Younger Lead Actress Award” on The 13th Annual Soap Opera Awards.

-In 2000, Heather and her brother, David (Pleasantville, Veronica Mars, The Young and the Restless), made Hollywood history as the first brother and sister to be simultaneously nominated for Emmy® Awards in the same year.
-In March 2004, David Tom joined the cast of One Life to Live playing brother “Paul Cramer” to Heather’s “Kelly Cramer Buchanan”, making them daytime’s only siblings both on and off screen.
+In 2000, Heather and her brother, David, made Hollywood history as the first brother and sister to be simultaneously nominated for Emmy Awards in the same year.
+In March 2004, David Tom joined the cast of “One Life to Live” playing brother Paul Cramer to Heather’s Kelly Cramer Buchanan, making them daytime’s only siblings both on and off screen.

-In 2004, Heather made her Broadway debut in the Mark Medoff (Children of a Lesser God) play, Prymate, playing “Allison”, a role for which she became fluent in sign language.
-In the Los Angeles production she received a Robbie Theatre LA Award Nomination for Best Actress.
-Other New York theatre credits include: “Jenn” in Happy Hour; “Chrysothemis” in Electra with Marissa Tomei, Kathleen Chalfont, David Strathairn and Laila Robins, “Barbara Northrup”/”Marjorie Cameron” in Moonchild, and “Polyxen” in Hecuba.
-Regional and west coast credits include “Catherine” in The Heiress, with Richard Chamberlain and Julia Duffy at Pasadena Playhouse, “Marilyn Monroe” in The Secret Letters of Jackie and Marilyn,” Betsy” in Lemonade, co-starring with Maxwell Caulfield, “Laura” in The Glass Menagerie, with Barbara Babcock, The Class of 1990, A Midsummer’s Night Dream, Out of Gas On Lovers Leap with Chad Allen, Women and Wallace,” Juliet” in Romeo and Juliet, and The Greatest Christmas.
+In 2004, Heather made her Broadway debut in the Mark Medoff (“Children of a Lesser God”) play, “Prymate,” playing Allison, a role for which she became fluent in sign language.
+In the Los Angeles production she received a Robbie Theatre LA Award Nomination for “Best Actress.”
+Other New York theatre credits include: “Happy Hour,” “Electra” with Marissa Tomei, Kathleen Chalfont, David Strathairn and Laila Robins, “Moonchild” and “Hecuba.”
+Regional and west coast credits include “The Heiress,” with Richard Chamberlain and Julia Duffy at Pasadena Playhouse, Marilyn Monroe” in “The Secret Letters of Jackie and Marilyn,” Betsy in “Lemonade” co-starring with Maxwell Caulfield, Laura in “The Glass Menagerie,” with Barbara Babcock, “The Class of 1990,” “A Midsummer’s Night Dream,” “Out of Gas On Lovers Leap” with Chad Allen, “Women and Wallace,” Juliet in “Romeo and Juliet” and “The Greatest Christmas.”

-In 1996, Heather began producing theatre with Dr. Quinn Medicine Woman’s Chad Allen.
-They successfully produced a revival of Neil Simon’s Biloxi Blues, with Heather appearing in the role of “Daisy”, alternating the role with her sister, Nicholle Tom.
+In 1996, Heather began producing theatre with Chad Allen of “Dr. Quinn Medicine Woman.”
+They successfully produced a revival of Neil Simon’s “Biloxi Blues,” with Heather appearing in the role of Daisy, alternating the role with her sister, Nicholle.
 The revival won five Dramalogue Awards; an accomplishment for a first time producer.
-In the summer of 2003, she produced Talking With starring 11 women from daytime television, with all proceeds benefiting Planned Parenthood.
+In the summer of 2003, she produced “Talking With” starring 11 women from daytime television, with all proceeds benefiting Planned Parenthood.

 Heather took acting classes at the Young Actor’s Space paying for each weekly session with the money she earned working at a cookie store.
 Even at a young age, acting gave her a euphoric feeling.
 “The feeling of losing the audience for a moment and truly becoming connected with the scene and the character is absolutely incredible,” explains Heather.

-In the summer of 2013, Heather starred in her own Reality-TV Mini-Series for the HGTV Network called Renovation Unscripted.
+In the summer of 2013, Heather starred in her own reality TV miniseries for the HGTV Network called “Renovation Unscripted.”
 She and her husband, James Achor, formed a company called Tight Rope Designs and have redecorated several homes in the Los Angeles area.
 Their work has also been featured in InStyle and Elle Decor magazines.

 Recognizing how fortunate she is to be a working actress, Heather is devoted to helping others.
-In 2003, Heather created Daytime for Planned Parenthood, a committee which promotes a woman’s right to choose as well as access the latest in medical care.
+In 2003, she created Daytime for Planned Parenthood, a committee which promotes a woman’s right to choose as well as access to the latest in medical care.
 Her role as committee chairperson has given her the opportunity to lobby Congress on behalf of Planned Parenthood three years in a row.

-She has frequently appeared on political discussion shows, such as Politically Incorrect with Bill Maher and Scarborough Country.
-On Scarborough Country, she had a chance to interview Ben Affleck & Jennifer Lopez prior to the release of their infamous movie, Gigli.
-During the acclaimed run of Politically Incorrect, Heather appeared a record five times, sparring with such heavyweights as Lou Sheldon and Jerry Falwell.
+She has frequently appeared on political discussion shows, such as “Politically Incorrect with Bill Maher” and “Scarborough Country,” where she had a chance to interview Ben Affleck and Jennifer Lopez prior to the release of their infamous movie, “Gigli.”
+During the acclaimed run of “Politically Incorrect,” Heather appeared a record five times, sparring with such heavyweights as Lou Sheldon and Jerry Falwell.

 In her spare time, Heather has competed in triathlons across the country and spends hours reading plays, scripts and classical literature.
-She’s also an avid art collector and has amassed an impressive collection of sculpture, paintings and prints.
-She currently resides in Los Angeles with her musician husband, James.
+She’s an avid art collector and has amassed an impressive collection of sculpture, paintings and prints.
+She resides in Los Angeles with her musician husband, James.
 In 2012, their best production ever was the birth of their son, Zane.